Just Whatsapp or email your request, from basics to travel medications and emergency ...

 WATCH: BOUTIQUE FAMILY CAMPING HOLIDAYS

-What’s Unique: Seven unique camps set on on private working farms and estates.
+What’s Unique: Eight unique camps set on on private working farms and estates.
 The chance to experience nature, the people, food and activities of every area and still have a comfy XL bed and private shower.
-Discover all 7 AfriCamps here.
+Discover all 8 AfriCamps here.

-Locations: Wood-fired hot tubs at AfriCamps at Ingwe in Plett’s The Crags; Foodie experiences and whale-watching by air in Stanford Hills; Ostrich encounters and meerkat safaris in Oudtshoorn; Breede River adventures at Kam’Bati in Swellendam; mountain birdlife and fishing in Robertson; the Big 5 and Panorama Route in Hazyview and ultimate Garden Route at Wilderness coming in October 2018.
+Locations: Wood-fired hot tubs at AfriCamps at Ingwe in Plett’s The Crags; Foodie experiences and whale-watching by air in Stanford Hills; Ostrich encounters and meerkat safaris in Oudtshoorn; Breede River adventures at Kam’Bati in Swellendam; mountain birdlife and fishing in Robertson; the Big 5 and Panorama Route in Hazyview; the ultimate Garden Route experience at Wilderness; and the first glamping experience in the Cape Winelands in Wellington.

 Oewerzicht Cottages – Greyton